idris-lang/idris-lang.github.io/src/content/pages/papers.rst

 Associated Publications
 -----------------------

-There are numerous academic publications associated with Idris, including:
+There are numerous academic publications associated with Idris, some of which are listed below.
+If we have missed one or new ones have been published, please do
+`submit a pull request <https://github.com/idris-lang/idris-lang.github.io/pulls>`_.

 * `Frex: Dependently Typed Algebraic Simplification <https://dl.acm.org/doi/10.1145/3747506>`_, Guillaume Allais, Edwin Brady, Nathan Corbyn, Ohad Kammar, and Jeremy Yallop.